Our Next Presentation: On Falling (Thursday 12 March)

 Our previous presentation:

-17 people responded.
-The breakdown and comments were: To download the comments, click on the following link:Feedback for Io Capitano We are always interested to receive any additional comments people may have on this film and welcome all contributions to … Continue reading
+14 response slips were returned.
+The breakdown, and comments were: Download the comments by clicking on the following link:Feedback for All We Imagine As Light We are always interested to receive any additional comments people may have on this film … Continue reading

 Source: